For New International Students

 Submit this health information

 • Immunization records – All new students (or their parent/guardian) should submit their immunization records, which may be used to provide health care for students.
-Students in Michigan Housing are required to submit documentation showing whether they are vaccinated for COVID-19 and other routine immunizations under the university's vaccination policy.
-Students who are not applying for Michigan Housing are encouraged to submit this information, as well.
-Vaccination information can be submitted through Wolverine Access.
+Students in Michigan Housing are required to submit their vaccination history under the university's vaccination policy.
+See the university's Health Response site for more information.
 This information will be shared with UHS for incorporation into your health record.
 Please note immunizations are not required by the United States.

 • Parent / Guardian Consent for a Minor to Receive Health Care Services Only for students under age 18; a parent or guardian should complete this form.